Practicing Self-Compassion - Jane's Mindful Musings

 Jane Witherspoon is a Canadian expat adventurer, yoga instructor and passionate rambler who recently relocated from Panama to Denia, Spain.

-How many of us practice being compassionate with ourselves?
-Do we embrace all parts of who we are, the unwanted parts, the imperfections, our perceived shortcomings?
-The human condition is complicated and none of us are flawless.
-And yet, we self criticize when we are not perfect.
-Perfect in thoughts and actions, how we look and how we chose to live our lives.
+Most of us are not very compassionate with ourselves.
+We have difficulty embracing all parts of who we are, judging the unwanted parts, our imperfections, and our perceived shortcomings harshly.
+The human condition is complicated, and none of us are flawless.
+We all know this, yet most of us self-criticize our imperfections.
+We judge ourselves, and find ourselves wanting, especially in how we look, and choose to live our lives.

-Yes as women, I believe, we are more susceptible to self-criticism especially when it comes to our appearance and feelings of being inadequate.
-Our culture often celebrates the young, those who are self-assured and self-confident.
+I believe that women are more susceptible to self-criticism, especially regarding their appearance and feelings of inadequateness.
+Our culture celebrates the young, and those who are self-assured and self-confident.

-When we sit with this and practice self-compassion we can recognize that our value and worth is unconditional.
-This is not always an easy path to start down and I struggle with being compassionate with myself.
-But, it allows me to confront memories and events that I may not want to take responsibility for.
-It allows me to accept who I am and my limitations.
-It allows me to be kinder when evaluating my appearance and aging body.
+When we sit with this idea and learn to practice self-compassion, we recognize our unconditional value and worth.
+This is not always an easy path to take, and I struggle with being compassionate with myself.
+But, self-compassion enables me to confront memories and events I resist taking responsibility for.
+It allows me to accept who I am and my limitations and be kinder when evaluating my appearance and aging body.

-Accepting that there is no such thing as perfection, that we all make bad decisions in our lives and that nobody's body is perfect, this is part of being human in all its messiness.
+Accepting that there is no such thing as perfection, that we all make bad decisions in our lives, and that nobody's body is perfect is part of being human in all its messiness.

-We all change as we move through life, not only our mindset but our physical body as well.
-But, if we open ourselves up to self-compassion, we can choose to find forgiveness and acceptance.
+We all change as we move through life, not only our mindset but also in our physical bodies.
+But if we open ourselves up to self-compassion, we can choose to find forgiveness and acceptance.

-And so my Sole Sisters, as you ramble through your week, practice some self-compassion and embrace every part of what makes you who you are.
+And so, my Sole Sisters, as you ramble through your week, I urge you to practice self-compassion and embrace every part of what makes you who you are.

 The truth is: Belonging starts with self-acceptance.